 If the FR-S is the girl everyone wants to go out with, then the Scion tC is her cute, shy sister who would make a great girlfriend if you only took the time to get to know her.

-Although the 2014 Scion tC has a sporty exterior design with new headlamps and a more aggressive-looking grille, don’t expect it deliver the same performance as the FR-S. While the car was responsive enough to hold my interest while driving around the city, it didn’t impress me on the back roads.
+Although the 2014 Scion tC has a sporty exterior design with new headlamps and a more aggressive-looking grille, don’t expect it to deliver the same performance as the FR-S. While the car was responsive enough to hold my interest while driving around the city, it didn’t impress me on the back roads.
 The steering was a bit loose for my tastes and the 2.5-liter four-cylinder engine didn’t deliver the excitement I was hoping for.
-However, I must say the the overall ride was smoother than the FR-S’s.
+However, I must say the overall ride was smoother than the FR-S’s.

 The tC’s interior was spacious and comfortable.
 Adults could actually sit in the back seat without feeling like they were squeezed into a sardine can.
 The car also has a 6.1-inch touch-screen audio system with apps, phone integration, and music streaming.
-Other interior touches include USB ports, standard auto-up/down power windows, leather-trimmed tilt/telescopic steering wheel, and panoramic moon roof.
+Other interior touches include USB ports, standard auto-up/down power windows, leather-trimmed tilt/telescopic steering wheel, and a panoramic moon roof.
 These appealing features along with the car’s styling are what made the tC Scion’s best-selling vehicle.

 Where the tC really excels is in the area of safety.
 The Insurance Institute for Highway Safety (IIHS) gave the tC a GOOD rating in all its relevant crash tests, including rear impacts and roof-strength tests.
 I can validate these claims because I was involved in an accident while driving the tC.